Known Limitations

 .ToString();

-This does not work with the ValueStringBuilder
+This does not work with ValueStringBuilder

 .
-The simple reason: struct
+The reason: struct

 s can't return ref this